dasianejones/Jeopardy/README.md

-# project1 pseudocode
+# project1

+PSEUDOCODE

+* create pop up that gives users instructions on how to play Jeopardy *

-1) single player mode
+1) create a single player mode

+2) create categories that align with chosen theme

-2) pick a category and its associated point value
+    . pick a category and its associated point value

 Categories